DoDat-12/zach_bootcamp/notes/week_02/day_02/lab/README.md

         - Think of `scoring_class` from Week 1
     - `CASE WHEN` to bucketize aggregated facts can be very useful to reduce the cardinality (Cardinality đề cập đến số lượng giá trị khác nhau trong một cột)

-> 5 to 10 diff values is sweet to bucketizea (for normalize distribution)
+> 5 to 10 diff values is sweet to bucketize (for normalize distribution)

 ## Properties of Facts vs Dimensions